menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 <img src="image9.png" width="456" />

-Where alpha sub i is the multiplier for each constraint.
+Where &alpha;<sub>i</sub> is the multiplier for each constraint.
 Note that the right term is equal to zero.
 Hence adding it to w squared does not affect it.
 To find the minimum of this equation we got to find it’s derivatives and set them to zero.

 Partial of L with respect to w gives following equation: